pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 As described in the Mandatory Commands subsection inside the [Project Overview](index.md) page, the group has implemented all the mandatory commands, a couple of them still need to be validated, but the ones that are necessary for a full handshake are both implamented and deeply tested.

 ### Command Struct and CRC
-Both the Command Struct and the CRC files are not together with the rest of the commands, because they are not exactly commands they are in essence part of the build of each command depending of course on the demands of the protocol.
+Both the Command Struct and the CRC files are not together with the rest of the commands, because they are not exactly commands they actualy are part of the build of each command depending on the demands of the protocol.

 #### Command Struct
 [/main/fpga/software/rfid_test/helpers/commands/command_struct.h](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/helpers/commands/command_struct.h)